okay-dude/z3rTracker/readme.txt

 ------

+I do not recommend using most of the location text box trackers unless you also use auto-tracking.
+It will likely be overwhelming to track.

 If you refresh the page on accident somehow, it shouldn't lose any progress (it autosaves every 5 seconds).

 If you need to save your current progress and close the tab/browser, you should click the save button.
 This will download a config.json file that you can load later with your current progress.